viur-framework/viur-docs/source/training.rst

 - :meth:`server.skeleton.Skeleton.fromDB` reads an entity from the datastore,
 - :meth:`server.skeleton.Skeleton.delete` deletes the entity from the datastore.

 Queries and cursors
 -------------------

 ViUR provides powerful tools to quickly query entities, even over relations.

 To make bones usable within a query, the ``indexed`` attribute of the particular bones must be set in the skeleton.
-This is also required for attributes involved into the order.
+This is also required for attributes involved into an ordering.

 .. code-block:: python